Usaamakhan/twibbon/README.md

-# Twibbon - Campaign Frame Creator
+# Framely - Campaign Frame Creator

 A modern, responsive website for creating and sharing campaign frames, similar to Twibbon or Twibbonize.